Professional Studies CertHE

 The course is work based, so you'll need to be in a full-time, part-time or voluntary role to do it.
 You can study online wherever is most convenient for you and schedule your studies around your existing commitments.

 A CertHE is equivalent to the first year of a full-time BA or BSc Bachelor’s degree.
 When you complete the course, you'll improve your career prospects and have the skills and knowledge to perform more effectively in your job.
 You could also put the credits you gain towards a BA or BSc Bachelor's degree.

 Qualifications or experience

-- A typical applicant would usually have a level 3 qualification such as A levels or equivalent (BTEC, City & Guilds, Apprenticeship), together with appropriate work experience.
+- A typical applicant would have a level 3 qualification such as A levels or equivalent (BTEC, City & Guilds, Apprenticeship), together with appropriate work experience and

 - Please contact Learning at Work to discuss this course and entry requirements in more detail.

 - English language proficiency at a minimum of IELTS band 6.0 with no component score below 5.5.